wp-plugins/youtube-embed-plus/readme.txt

-=== YouTube ===
+=== YouTube Embed ===
 Contributors: embedplus
 Plugin Name: YouTube Embed
-Tags: basic youtube, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, plugin, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin
+Tags: seo, video analytics, basic analytics, google, google analytics, view count, vlog, vlogging, web videos, youtube analytics, youtube, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, plugin, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin
 Requires at least: 2.9
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 2.0
 License: GPLv3 or later

-YouTube embed plugin for WordPress.
-Provides the basic features of YouTube for your blog, and convenient defaults.
+YouTube embed plugin with basic features and convenient defaults.
+Upgrade now to add view tracking and access to your very own analytics dashboard.

 == Description ==

 This YouTube embed plugin for WordPress is very simple.
+It provides the basic features of the YouTube embedded player, and will have you posting videos in seconds after installing it.
+Version 2.0 and after adds view tracking to each embed so that you can gain access to your very own YouTube analytics dashboard.
+Upgrade if you'd like the feature and get answers to questions like:

+* How much are your visitors actually watching the videos you post?
+* How does the view activity on your site compare to other sites like it?
+* What and when are your best and worst performers?
+* How much do the producers of the YouTube videos you embed rely on **your site** for views?

-It provides the basic features of YouTube, and will have you embedding in seconds after installing it.
-If you want to explore a more advanced plugin, we suggest looking at another one like: [Advanced YouTube Embed](http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).
+If you want to explore a more advanced plugin, we suggest looking at another one like: [Advanced YouTube Embed]( http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).

 To start using this plugin, simply paste a YouTube link on its own line.
 You can also make default settings for all your YouTube videos under the YouTube admin menu.
 You can make additional YouTube embed customizations by adding more to the link as shown below: